tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Have the TA's circulate the room to assist with any installation issues that students may be having -- Students may have to add an allow rule to windows firewall.

+---

 ### 08. Instructor Do: Remix and Ganache Review

 Open Ganache and ask the students the following questions.

 * How might a local development blockchain like Ganache make it easier to develop smart contracts?

   **Answer** It allows potentially insecure code to run in a private(non-public) environment.

   **Answer** It saves you from having to purchase actual ether.

   **Answer** Ether is automatically generated in your wallet for testing smart contracts.

   **Answer** Transactions happen right away.

 * How might remix make it easier to write smart contracts?

   **Answer** You can write a smart contract from pretty much any browser.

   **Answer** It allows for writing, compiling, and deploying all in one place.

   **Answer** It supports connecting to local development blockchains.

+---

+### 09. BREAK (15 min)

+---

-### 09. Instructor Do: Contextualizing Solidity (15 min)
+### 10. Instructor Do: Contextualizing Solidity (15 min)

-In this exercise, the instructor will explain to the students that Solidity is a statically typed language and that it runs inside the EVM in a sandbox.
+In this exercise, the instructor will explain to the students that Solidity is a statically typed language and that it runs inside the Ethereum Virtual Machine (EVM) in a sandbox.

 * Solidity is the language of smart contracts used by Ethereum, as well as Ethereum-compatible blockchains like IBM's Hyperledger Fabric and Burrow, JPMorgan Chase's Quorum, Ethereum Classic, and last, but not least, Counterparty which extends Bitcoin to support the EVM.